triton-inference-server/model_analyzer/README.md

 # Triton Model Analyzer

-**NOTE: You are currently on main branch.
-This branch is tracking development for the new version of Model Analyzer and is not currently usable.**

 Triton Model Analyzer is a CLI tool to help with better understanding of the compute and memory requirements of the Triton Inference Server models.
 These reports will help the user better understand the trade-offs in different